Back to blog

 php books.php

-Goutte uses the Symfony component CssSelector.
+Goutte uses the Symfony CssSelector component.
 It facilitates the use of CSS Selectors in locating HTML elements.

 The CSS Selector can be supplied to the filter method.
-For example, to print the title of the page, enter the following line to the books.php file that we are working with:
+For example, to print the title of the page, enter the following line to the books.php file:

 echo $crawler->filter('title')->text();

-Keep in mind that in this particular case, text() returns a text contained in the HTML element.
+In this particular case, text() returns the text contained in the HTML element.
 In the earlier example, we’ve used html() to return the entire HTML of the selected element.

 echo $crawler->filterXPath('//title')->text();

 Open https://books.toscrape.com in Chrome, right-click on a book and select Inspect.
-Before we write the web scraping code, we need to analyze the HTML of our page first.
+Before we write the PHP scraping code, we need to analyze the HTML of our page first.

 The books are located in the <article> tags

-Upon examining the HTML of the target web page, we can see that each book is contained in an article tag, which has a product_pod class.
+Upon examining the HTML of the target web page, we can see that each book is contained in an article tag with the class product_pod.
 Here, the CSS Selector would be .product_pod.

 In each article tag, the complete book title is located in the thumbnail image as an alt attribute value.
 The CSS Selector for the book title would be .image_container img.